All That Glue

 All That Glue is a compilation album by British electronic music duo Sleaford Mods.
 It was released on 15 May 2020 on the Rough Trade label.

 The album cover depicts Marcel Duchamp's readymade sculpture Fountain from 1917.

+Content and background

+The album contains tracks taken from albums and singles as well as previously unreleased tracks.
+The unreleased tracks were recorded mostly when the band were working on albums or EPs between 2013 and 2016.
+The band has stated that these more obscure songs were included on All That Glue because "we thought that some of them deserved to be put out because they’re just as strong as the albums tracks."

+The album title is the name of the first song Sleaford Mods members Jason Williamson and Andrew Fearn ever wrote together c.
+2011.
+The track was available as a bonus flexi disc on a limited edition vinyl version of the album.

 Critical reception

 All That Glue was met with "universal acclaim" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 82, based on 6 reviews.

 Track listing

 Note: The album contains the 2013 version of “Jobseeker”.
 The original version (based on a sample of The Yardbirds' hit “For Your Love”) can be found on the album The Mekon from 2008.

 Note: The album contains the slow version of “No One's Bothered”.
 The original version can be found on the album Key Markets.